Sustainable Skies World Summit 2023

 Farnborough International Exhibition & Conference Centre

 The Farnborough International Exhibition & Conference Centre is the home of Pioneering Spirit and will be hosting SSWS 2023.
-Farnborough is rich in aviation history with the very first powered flight in 1908 by Samuel Cody and has hosed the world-famous Farnborough International Airshow since 1948.
+Farnborough is rich in aviation history with the very first powered flight in 1908 by Samuel Cody and has hosted the world-famous Farnborough International Airshow since 1948.
 For decades, Farnborough has showcased many pioneering triumphs in aerospace, which is why it is the home of British Aviation.
-Farnborough is the perfect setting for the Sustainable Skies World Summit.

 Accomodation & Travel